vzhz/long_haul/README.md

  * Maybe give it a form-like front page explaining purpose and a sketch of what they are seeing in the slowed down one.
  * Ask user if they'd like to see construction of triangle or pyrimid at normal speed or a pyrimid at the slow speed.
  * After showing the fast versions, ask again if they want to see the slow version.
+ * Decided to refactor instead of rewriting the whole thing after talking to several folks.
+They had some interesting

 21. Project: Scaling for the sake of scaling
  * Notes: